davideandres95/roth-with-crpd/README.md

 When looking at the RotH usecase, the interested reader might ask for what good reason the cRPD might be beneficial?

 First of all, when the Host acts as router, then there is no need to run VRRP, MC-LAG or Virtual-Chassis to provide link-redundancy towards the attached host.
-All VRRP, MC-lAG and Virtual-Chassis require a dependency between the invloved switches/routers, which add burden for operations and increase e.g. troubleshooting-complexity with e.g. an insane state for MC-LAG (via ICCP-Protocol).
-If bad, then both switches running the MC-LAG might be affected, which somewhat nullifies the benefit of multihoming.
+All VRRP, MC-lAG and Virtual-Chassis require a dependency between the involved switches/routers, which adds a burden for operations and increase e.g. troubleshooting-complexity with e.g. an insane state for MC-LAG (via ICCP-Protocol).
+In the worst case, then both switches running the MC-LAG might be affected, which somewhat nullifies the benefit of multihoming.
-As option, plain routing on the host does not need any further syncing (e.g. arp-state syncing for MC-lag) between the switches, they just route.
+As an alternative option, plain routing on the host does not need any further syncing (e.g. arp-state syncing for MC-lag) between the switches, they just route.

-So a solution would be to enable BGP-routing on the host via cRPD and VRRP, MC-LAG and Virtual-chassis could be removed while the host still has full redundant ECMP-capable uplinks.
+Therefore, a solution would be to enable BGP-routing on the host via cRPD and VRRP, MC-LAG and Virtual-chassis could then be removed while the host would still have full redundant ECMP-capable uplinks.

 Another aspect is effectively a reverse-perspective VRRP:
-- to know if their various upstreams are alive.
+- to know if its various upstreams are alive.
 - simply want a default-route, perhaps with load balancing.
 - In some cases, have enough prefix data to provide for actual destination network failure detection

 Simple BGP solves these problems quite nicely, especially if coupled with BFD.
 Providing more prefix-data can be solved by subscribing via policy to receive «important destination»" .

-RoTH provide better ECMP-redundancy, while lowering complexity on the switches it is attached to.
+RoTH provides better ECMP-redundancy, while lowering complexity on the switches it is attached to.

 ### RoTH deployment options